-Input specifications that are in conflict with the point group symmetry may lead to an error abort.
+Input specifications that are in conflict with the point group symmetry may lead to an error or a nonconverging optimization.

 Harmonic frequencies can be computed in ADF either numerically or analytically.
 The frequencies are computed numerically by differentiation of energy gradients in slightly displaced geometries [12, 13].
 The analytical second derivatives implementation in ADF is based on [208, 209, 210].